GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 Last Updated	2025
 BiNGS Core	Tisch Cancer Institute, Mount Sinai
 📫 Questions?
-Feel free to open an Issue or contact GulayBenguUlukaya directly on GitHub!
+Open an Issue or contact GulayBenguUlukaya directly.

 "We don’t just analyze data.
 We tell the story of biology."

-✅ Happy analyzing! 🎨📊🧬
+✅ Happy analyzing!